worker-tools/workers.js.org/README.md

 ## Origin

-Worker Environments are an **adaptation** of the [Server Workers API][1], which is a browser standard for offline web applications that includes a (minimal) HTTP server.
-Since it was published, **other vendors have implemented this API** for HTTP servers that run in the cloud — or on the edge in the case of [Cloudflare Workers][cw].
+Worker Environments are an **adaptation** of the [Server Workers API][1], which is a browser standard for offline web applications.
+To give web developers more freedom over offline experiences, it included a (minimal) HTTP server.
+Since it was published, **other vendors have implemented this API** for HTTP servers running in the cloud — or on the edge in the case of [Cloudflare Workers][cw].

-Typically, they also implement other browser-centric APIs such as Fetch, Streams, and Web Cryptography, making their global scope very similar to that of a browser-based Service Worker.
-When they do we call them _Worker Environments_ or _Worker Contexts_.
+Typically, they also implement other browser APIs such as Fetch, Streams, and Web Cryptography, making their global scope similar to that of a Service Worker.
+We call them _Worker Environments_ or _Worker Contexts_.

-To see which APIs are available, check out the [State of Worker Environments](#state-of-worker-environments){:.heading} below.
+To see which vendors and APIs are available, check out the [State of Worker Environments](#state-of-worker-environments){:.heading} below.

 ```js